-Hog Futures: June Lean Hogs Closed Down Monday29 April 2014
+Hog Futures: June Lean Hogs Closed Down Monday22 April 2014

-Prices closed near mid-range.
-The bulls have the slight near-term technical advantage.
-A three-week-old uptrend line is still in place on the daily bar chart.
+The bulls still have the slight near-term technical advantage.
+However, a five-week-old downtrend is in place on the daily bar chart.

-Look for more volatility in this market in the near term.
-The next upside price breakout objective for the hog bulls is to push and close prices above solid chart resistance at last week’s high of $127.50.
+Look for more high volatility in this market in the near term.
+The next upside price breakout objective for the hog bulls is to push and close prices above solid chart resistance at last week’s high of $125.45.

-The next downside price breakout objective for the bears is pushing prices below solid technical support at last week’s low of $121.50.
+The next downside price breakout objective for the bears is pushing prices below solid technical support at $120.00.

 IMPORTANT NOTE: I am not a futures broker and do not manage any trading accounts other than my own personal account.
 It is my goal to point out to you potential trading opportunities.
 However, it is up to you to: (1) decide when and if you want to initiate any traders and (2) determine the size of any trades you may initiate.
 Any trades I discuss are hypothetical in nature.